 Workshops (Check in starts 11am Saturday, February 2nd, classes start at noon and end at 1:45pm)

 Local Hotels: Prices are estimates based on previous quotes.

 Local Eateries: Between the workshops & the concert on Saturday, you’ll have time to check out one of these fine establishments.

-Tune Junkie Weekend was originally started by Chad Beauchaine, Keith Carr and Jason Herrera, and began as a “Halfway to Swannanoa” weekend, Swannanoa being the Swannanoa Gathering’s Celtic Week in Black Mountain, NC.
+Tune Junkie Weekend was originally started by Chad Beauchaine, and Jason Herrera, and began as a “Halfway to Swannanoa” weekend, Swannanoa being the Swannanoa Gathering’s Celtic Week in Black Mountain, NC.
 Every year in July, traditional musicians from across the world gather during Celtic Week to immerse themselves in the music of the Celtic nations, spend time with musical heroes and play tunes long into the wee hours.
-One year Chad and Keith decided they didn’t want to wait a whole year to gather again, so with the help of Jason, they organized the first Tune Junkie Weekend in February of 2009 to mark the halfway to the next Swannanoa Gathering.
+One year Chad and Keith Carr decided they didn’t want to wait a whole year to gather again.
+So Chad and Jason organized the first Tune Junkie Weekend in February of 2009 to mark the halfway point to the next Swannanoa Gathering, and to play as many tunes as possible.
 It was so much fun that it has become a tradition and subsequent Tune Junkie Weekends are now organized by Traditional Irish Arts of Knoxville.